 Portugal Dress Code

 Working abroad sounds like an adventure to many people.
-However, job search in Portugal requires more than just the obvious Portugal CV writing and translation.
-You will face issues that probably did not even cross your mind when you begin planning to find a job in Portugal.
+However, a job search in Portugal requires more than just the obvious Portugal CV with Portugal cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you begin planning to find work in Portugal.